etc5523-2021/blog-imalh2/README.md

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is Germany.

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in https://imalh2-blog.netlify.app/posts/2021-09-13-covid19-in-germany/

 - [ ] Selected a new country
 - [ ] Data Story 1